 Under a new superintendent, ARASOF has dressed itself anew in 1997.
 Poised to take on the challenges of the new millennium, application for Bachelor of Science in Information Management and Bachelor of Science in Information Technology were forwarded to CHED and the approval subsequently followed.

 The flight of ARASOF continued through the years until that momentous day on the 25th of February Year 2000, when the wind of change swept across the campus once more, and completely altered its destiny.
 The Board of Trustees of the Pablo Borbon Memorial Institute of Technology approved the official Integration of ARASOF, taking the campus under its wing along with the Jose P. Laurel Polytechnique College in Malvar.

 Eventually, Republic Act 9045 issued on March 22, 2001, created The Batangas State University by integrating the Pablo Borbon Memorial Institute of Technology with its branches, Jose P. Laurel Polytechnique College in Malvar and Apolinario R. Apacible School of Fisheries.
 ARASOF became one of the eleven campuses that completed the Batangas State University System.

-Known in the region now as the Batangas State University ARASOF Nasugbu Campus, the institution caters to some 4459 students as it continues to strive towards maintaining academic excellence and alignment to the University system’s vision.
+Known in the region now as the Batangas State University, The National Engineering University ARASOF-Nasugbu Campus, the institution caters to 7,310 students as of 1st Semester of AY 2022-2023 as it continues to strive towards maintaining academic excellence and alignment to the University system’s vision.
 Distinguishing itself through quality multidisciplinary course offerings, the campus now boasts of six colleges and a laboratory school.

 College of Accountancy, Business, Economics and International Hospitality Management